Sep 19, 2023 By Geoff Parent 7 min

-It’s important to review Google’s full list of content policies for apps listed in their store and make any necessary changes to ensure your app is compliant.
-Here are some of the most notable:
+Remember: Prior to getting started, it’s important to review Google’s full list of content policies for apps listed in their store and make any necessary changes to ensure your app is 100% compliant.

 Google will not approve apps for the Play Store that encourage or induce infringement of intellectual property rights.
 You should not rely on misleading, unauthorized, or unfair use of other people’s work.
 If you are using intellectual property from another party, you may be asked to provide a licensing agreement to verify permissions.